zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

 # Onboard a REST API without code changes required

-As a user of Zowe&trade; API Mediation Layer, onboard an existing REST API service with the Zowe&trade; API Mediation Layer without changing the code of the API service.
-This is process is also described as static onboarding.
+As a user of Zowe&trade;, onboard an existing REST API service to the Zowe&trade; API Mediation Layer without changing the code of the API service.
+This for of onboarding is also refered to as, "static onboarding".

-**Note:** When developing a new service, it is not recommended to onboard a REST service using this method, as this method is non-native to the API Mediaiton Layer.
+**Note:** When developing a new service, it is not recommended to onboard a REST service using this method, as this method is non-native to the API Mediation Layer.
 For a complete list of methods to onboard a REST service natively to the API Mediation Layer, see the [Onboarding Overview](onboard-overview.md).

 The following procedure outlines the steps to onboard an API service through the API Gateway in the API Mediation Layer without requiring code changes.